 Sri Lanka is a colorful country with friendly people, delicious food, beautiful nature, ancient history and splendid beaches.
 An island located in the Indian Ocean that, despite it’s compact size, has everything you wish for in a perfect holiday destination.

-And the good news is that Sri Lanka is an excellent budget destination with lots of cheap but comfortable hotels.
+And the good news is that Sri Lanka is an excellent budget destination, as such you will find lots of comfortable but cheap hotels in Sri Lanka.
 During our 1 month trip around Sri Lanka, the price we paid for accommodation varied between €6 and €25 per night.

 This post contains affiliate links.